Can Heat Kill Bed Bugs... Really?

 Mechanism of Action

-• Direct Contact: When bed bugs come into contact with heat sources or heated surfaces, they experience thermal shock, leading to death.
+- Direct Contact: When bed bugs come into contact with heat sources or heated surfaces, they experience thermal shock and become dehydrated, leading to death.

-• Longer Exposure: Bed bugs need to be exposed to high temperatures for a specific duration to ensure effectiveness.
-For example, temperatures of 120°F for at least 90 minutes are necessary to kill all life stages.
+- Longer Exposure: Bed bugs need to be exposed to high temperatures for a specific duration to ensure effectiveness.
+For example, exposure to temperatures of 120°F for at least 20 minutes are necessary to kill all life stages of bug including unhatched eggs which of course will eventually hatch if not killed.

 Methods of Heat Treatment